 Delivery type: All modules are available by attendance, most of the modules are also available by distance learning (except for Immunology and Microbiology).
 All of our Biomedical Science stand alone modules have been accredited by the Institute of Biomedical Science (IBMS).
 See full list of modules below.

-Fees: £500 per module Start date: October for all of our modules.
+Fees: £500 per 10 credits Start date: October for all of our modules.
 You will need to contact to the IBMS before June to ensure that you have confirmation of your module requirements in time to register for your modules.
 Home students must register by 31st August and pay the fees before enrollment information will be sent in September.
 Overseas students will need to register by 1st August.
 If you wish to apply after the deadline, please contact us to check as we may still be able to consider your application.

 To register: Please complete an online application form.
 You will need to complete, and upload a copy of the following form: Biomedical Science Modules Form.

 The Biomedical Science top-up modules are for people who have a science degree but wish to pursue a career as a Biomedical Scientist.
 Prior to registering for any top-up modules you need to contact the Institute of Biomedical Science for advice about which modules you require: phone + 44 (0)20 7713 0214 or email email@example.com

 Further information: Contact LHS Admissions firstname.lastname@example.org or telephone 0121 204 3000